mjayashri/Microservice_ticketapp/README.md

 ![ Images of the App](4.png)

 **Payment method - Stripe & Timer for expiration**
+For testing stripe payments:

-card num - 4242 4242 4242 4242
+- card num - 4242 4242 4242 4242
-expiry date - any future value & CVV code - any 3 digit number
+- expiry date - any future date and year &
+- CVV code - any 3 digit number

 ![ Images of the App](5.png)